-Weight (Wait) It Out
+Vacation Weight Gain: Weight (Wait) It Out

 As I have made peace with my body over time, I realized that the number on the scale discouraged me more than it helped.
 Stepping on a scale after a vacation was one of those times.
-I have overheard folks report back from a week-long vacation, “I gained 10 pounds on my trip to Italy!”
+I have overheard folks report back from a week-long vacation, “I gained 10 vacation pounds on my trip to Italy!”
 I want to tell them to weight it out.

 Consider a vacation to a big city where you might walk five miles a day sightseeing, visit a hip new fitness studio once during the week, and go for one run while you’re there.
 You are likely burning 2,200+ calories per day.
 That means you’d have to eat 2,200 PLUS 500 calories more every day to average a single one-pound weight gain on your trip.

 If you came home from your vacation five pounds heavier on the scale, you likely didn’t eat 17,500 calories above your needs in a week – that would be an average of about 4,850 calories per day!
 Now I know I’ve probably come close to eating that number in one day before, but not seven days in a row.
 I find that my body usually wants to eat less the day after I eat a lot. #balance

 The reason for the five-pound “gain” is water retention.
 Not only do certain rich foods leave you retaining water, but you also have the physical weight of the excess food traveling through your system for at least 48 hours or so.
 Kind of gross, but it’s in there!